Shritish/Gleipnir/README.md

     string.SplitExtension('a', 'b', 'c', ...);
     ```

-    The Options are /somewhat/ self explanatory.
+    The Options are *somewhat* self explanatory.
     So for example, to emulate string.Split behavior:
     ```C#
       string TestString = @"test\string";